Hospice gives comfort and support for persons in the last phases of incurable disease so they may live as fully and comfortably as possible.

 We care for Hospice patients and their families throughout 10 Indiana counties: Benton, Carroll, Clinton, Fountain, Jasper, Montgomery, Newton, Tippecanoe, Warren and White.

 Hospice care is not limited to your home You don’t have to be living in your own home to receive hospice care.
-St. Elizabeth Hospice provides care wherever you are, whether at your home, assisted living, nursing home, hospital or a loved one’s home.
+Franciscan Hospice Care provides care wherever you are, whether at your home, assisted living, nursing home, hospital or a loved one’s home.

 How do I get started with Hospice?